andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

     .##..###
     ###.####

-I submitted my answer with a direct implementation (scoring the 66th spot on the leader board for that day)...and that was that for the "competitive" part.
+I submitted my answer with a naive implementation (scoring the 66th spot on the leader board for that day)...and that was that for the "competitive" part.
 But the real fun always starts after!
 When discussing with some friends, we started talking about the trade-offs of different implementations and realized that the